 Engaged Electorate is Key to Pro-jobs Environment

-This edition of Business Record Iowa comes on the heels of the ABI Board of Directors meeting on September 10.
+This edition of Business Record Iowa comes on the heels of the ABI Board of Directors meeting held on September 9.
 The meeting was the first for new board members, but the last step in the ABI policy development process.
-The board has the responsibility to approve the 2021 policy positions and priorities for the association.
-This year, when you include all board and public policy committee members, more than 300 people participated at some stage in the process.
-This number reflects strong member participation and includes a cross-section of members from every industry.
+The board has the responsibility to approve the 2022 policy positions and priorities for the association.
+This year, when you include all members of the ABI Board of Directors, Hundreds of employees of dozens of member companies have participated at some stage in the process.
+This reflects strong participation by the ABI membership and includes a cross-section of members from every industry.

 When we look back at the ABI policies and priorities from recent years, the main goal has been workforce.
 Whether its child care, workforce housing or state funding to help young and adult students get the training they need to be qualified for the jobs of tomorrow, ABI has been at the front of those efforts.

 ABI is also on the front lines when legislative and regulatory proposals threaten certainty and stability for employers and employees.
 We spend a lot of time educating legislators and regulators about the impact of certain proposals.
 And, thanks to the support and expertise of members, we have had success.